hellstorm-software/Kult-Rising/readme.md

     - *fixed an issue causing drone UI to stay on screen after leaving orbiting view*
     - *fixed an issue when accessing the orbiting camera from the core terminal, that prevented you from turning off the stash UI*
     - added crying obsidian mesh
-    - *fixed an issue when creating a new drone, causing the drone to spawn, not be placed in the crate*
+    - *fixed an issue when creating a new drone, causing the drone to spawn, but not be placed in the crate*
 - created the selfie cam for cinematics
 - began creating SCP-970-1 Cluster
     - added basic room/hallway layout